Thank you for your interest in a career with Sparrow!

 There are no current positions available at this time.

-If we believe your skillsets align and there may be a fit now or in the future, we’ll be in touch to learn more!
+If we believe there may be a fit now or in the future, we’ll be in touch to learn more!

 how it works

-We bring on interns for periods of 6 weeks up to 3 months depending on the time of year, your level of experience, and our staff capacity.
+We bring on interns for 6 weeks up to 3 months depending on the time of year, level of experience, and our staff capacity.

 Interns are either recent graduates or students of design or construction management in their 3rd or 4th year, who already have the language and basic skill sets, including drafting (for design interns).